ITGoon/Event-Services-Ordering/README.md

 # Requirements
-- OS: Anything that can run MySql, PHP 5.6, and some sort of web server that is compatible with PHP 5.6
+- OS: Anything that can run MySQL, PHP 5.6, and some sort of web server that is compatible with PHP 5.6
 - MySQL 5.5 (5.7 should work, MariaDB does work)
 - PHP 5.6 (Requires CLI, FPM, JSON, ADODB, readline, and MySQL PHP 5.6 extensions)
 - Apache 2.4 (Though Nginx would work)